chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d_mixer_using_single_rotating_frame/3d_mixer_ using_single_rotating_frame.rst

 3D Ribbon Mixer using a Single Rotating Reference Frame
 ========================================================

-In the industry, when designing a mixer, we need to evaluate the power consumed by the agitator.
-To do so, we refer to the power number (:math:`N_p`) vs Reynolds number (:math:`Re`) curves.
-The :math:`N_p` relates the power consumed by the agitator to the geometry of the system and the characteristics of the flow in the tank.
-In this example, using a single rotating reference frame, we model a ribbon mixer for different flow conditions (different values of :math:`Re`) to generate :math:`N_p` vs :math:`Re` curves.
+When designing an industrial mixer, it is essential to evaluate the power consumed by the agitator.
+To do so, we usually refer to graphs correlating the power number (:math:`N_p`) as a function of the Reynolds number (:math:`Re`). :math:`N_p` is a dimensionless number that relates the power consumed by the agitator to the geometry of the system, the speed of the agitator, and the properties of the material being mixed (density :math:`\rho` and viscosity :math:`\mu`).
+In this example, using a single rotating frame (SRF) model, we simulate a fluid being mixed in a ribbon mixer for different flow conditions (different values :math:`Re`) to generate :math:`N_p` vs :math:`Re` curves.

 :raw-html:`<br />`